 Glasgow is the largest city in Scotland, often overlooked by tourists in favor of the country’s capital, Edinburgh.
 It is arguably the more authentic and welcoming city of the two.
 It is a city brimming with history, charm, and its very own kind of vibrant, unique culture.

-From its humble beginnings as a small rural settlement on the River Clyde, it rapidly expanded into an industrial hub of international trade and shipbuilding before maturing into the creative and diverse city that it is today.
+From its humble beginnings as a small rural settlement on the River Clyde, it rapidly expanded into an industrial hub of international trade and shipbuilding before maturing into the creative and diverse city it is today.
 Glasgow has a lot to be proud of.

 Let’s take a closer look at what Glasgow is most famous for!